Kamandaka (train)

-Kamandaka is an agglomeration rail with the executive & economy that is operated by Kereta Api Indonesia which between Semarang Tawang and Cilacap via Tegal-Purwokerto-Kroya.
+Kamandaka is a passenger train service in Indonesia operated by Kereta Api Indonesia, between Semarang Tawang and Cilacap via Tegal, Purwokerto, and Kroya.
+The service began operations on 17 February 2014.

-The Kamandaka train was first time operate on 17 February 2014 (SMT-TG-PWT) by KAI.

 Branding

 The name "Kamandaka" is taken from one of the legendary figures from Banyumas, Raden Kamandaka.
-In the story of ketoprak, he is known as Lutung Kasarung which is different from the legend of Tanah Pasundan which is inspired by the story of the menak of Galuh Kingdom and Sunda Kingdom about the journey of Sanghyang Guruminda from Kahyangan who was sent down to Buana Panca Tengah (Earth) in the form of a lutung (a type of monkey).
+In the story of Ketoprak, he is known as Lutung Kasarung, which is different from the legend of Tanah Pasundan which is inspired by the story of the menak of Galuh Kingdom and Sunda Kingdom about the journey of Sanghyang Guruminda from Kahyangan who was sent down to Buana Panca Tengah (Earth) in the form of a lutung (a type of monkey).

 History

 The Kamandaka train was inaugurated by the Deputy Minister of Transportation, Bambang Susantono, and the Governor of Central Java, Ganjar Pranowo, on 17 February 2014.
 The number of train trips was increased to three round trips a day starting 19 December 2014.

-Since the existence of the Joglosemarkerto train service, (the Kamandaka train service (together with the Joglokerto train) was removed on 1 December 2018.
-2 months later, PT KAI will operate this train again on 1 February 2019 to serve customers on the Semarang–Purwokerto route.
+With the induction of the Joglosemarkerto train service, the Kamandaka train service (together with the Joglokerto train) was removed on 1 December 2018.
+2 months later, PT KAI resumed operations on 1 February 2019 to serve customers on the Semarang–Purwokerto route.

 Railway line

-The Kamandaka train operation utilizes the Tegal–Prupuk railway line, which was previously only used for boiler train services from Maos to Tegal Station.
-The last passenger train to run on this line was the Mahesa train from Semarang Tawang Station to Bandung Station, which was discontinued in the 2000s.
+The Kamandaka train operation utilizes the Tegal–Prupuk railway line, previously only used for boiler train services from Maos to Tegal Station.
+The last passenger train to run on this line was the Mahesa train, from Semarang Tawang Station to Bandung Station, which was discontinued in the 2000s.
 In 2009, the Kaligung train served the Semarang–Slawi Station route.
-However, the train route was shortened to Tegal due to low passenger occupancy rates.
+However, the train's route was shortened to Tegal due to low passenger occupancy rates.

 To meet the demand of the Cilacap community to travel to Semarang by train, PT KAI Operation Area V Purwokerto opened the Kamandaka train service with the Semarang Tawang–Cilacap route on March 11, 2022.